dkalog/contiki-ng/doc/getting-started/Vagrant.md

 ## Instructions

-* Install a virtualization platform such as [VirtualBox](https://www.virtualbox.org)
+* Install  [VirtualBox](https://www.virtualbox.org) as a virtualization platform, cause you can't boot ubuntu/bionic with other vagrant provider such as libvirt
 * Install Vagrant from [www.vagrantup.com/downloads](https://www.vagrantup.com/downloads.html)
 * Get the Contiki-NG repository
 ```bash